deeplearning4j/deeplearning4j/README.md

     gpgcheck=0
 '''

-Then run the following command on the dl4j packages:
+Then run the following command on the dl4j repo packages to install them on your machine:

     $ sudo yum install [package name] -y
-    $ sudo yum install nd4j-cli -y # for example
+    $ sudo yum install DL4J-Distro -y

-Note, be sure to install the nd4j modules you need, especially the backend first, install Canova and then dl4j.
+Note, be sure to install the nd4j modules you need first, especially the backend and then install Canova and dl4j.

 ---
 ## Contribute